Course Title: Renewable Electrical Energy Systems

 - Viewing weekly pre-recorded lecture videos will guide you to important theoretical concepts and principles of renewable energy systems.

-- Weekly tutorial classes will allow you to attempt a range of renewable generator based mathematical and design problems and receive feedback on solution strategies.
+- Weekly lectorials will allow you to attempt a range of renewable generator-based mathematical and design problems and receive feedback on solution strategies.

-- Weekly laboratory classes will guide you to model, simulate and develop renewable energy systems.
+- Weekly laboratory classes will guide you through modelling, simulating and developing renewable energy systems.

 Overview of Learning Resources